Thinning and Deadheading

 Keep your garden looking pretty and orderly by regularly thinning and deadheading.
 These are important garden maintenance skills to have in your repertoire.

 Thinning and deadheading are two measures that add to the good looks of your garden.
 Thinning refers to selectively eliminating plants or stems.
+Deadheading is removing spent stems and blooms from a plant.
+Both help shape and control the density of plant foliage and blooms.
 The end result is a more attractive and healthier garden.

 Most plants are genetically programmed to produce seeds.
 Once seed is produced, the plant's function is completed and it can appropriately wither or simply settle in as a foliage plant.
 If you cut the flower before the seed sets, however, the plant must produce another flower in order to fulfill its goal.
 The glory of modern breeding is the creation of sterile cultivars; these literally do not know how to stop producing flowers.
 If you wish to reduce deadheading in your perennial garden, choose sterile cultivars.